Speak2Erase/fmod-oxide/README.md

 I'm currently developing this crate in tandem with another game, which means most of the real world testing of this crate comes from one source and only on a Windows/Linux system.
 This means that for some functions/use cases I haven't gotten the API down quite yet.
 (Custom Filesystems, Mix Matrices, Mac Support, etc)
 Almost all of the crate is feature complete though.
-I need to fix some issues with API documentation, add support for more FMOD versions, and double check the safety of everything before I'm confident releasing this as anything but a beta.
+I need to add support for more FMOD versions, and double check the safety of everything before I'm confident releasing this as anything but a beta.

 ### Docs